BluTrip/BluTrip/README.md

-- 👋 Hi, I’m @BluTrip or Bray
+- 👋 Hi, I’m @BluTrip or Braeden Smith.
-- 👀 I’m interested in game development.
+- 👀 I’m interested in software development and video game development.
-- 🌱 I’m currently a CS major working on various video game and terrain generation projects.
+- 🌱 I’m a recent UCF computer science graduate looking for work as a software engineer, game developer, or project manager.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m currently collaborating on a 2D RPG project with a few other programmers, designers, and artists.
-- 📫 How to reach me ...
+- 📫 Feel free to email me at braedensmithdev@gmail.com to get in contact with me.

 <!---
 BluTrip/BluTrip is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.